pierreadorni/EoS-FM/README.md

 The `EosFM` encoder implements a **late fusion ensemble** approach:
 - **Specialist Models**: Multiple pre-trained backbone networks, each trained on different datasets and band combinations (RGB, multispectral, SAR)
-- **Band Adaptation Layer**: Automatically adapts input bands to match each specialist's requirements using learned or rule-based strategies
+- **Band Adaptation Layer**: Automatically adapts input bands to match each specialist's requirements using rule-based strategies
 - **Feature Concatenation**: Combines specialist features channel-wise at each pyramid level for downstream decoders
-- **Mixed-Modality Support**: Seamlessly handles optical, SAR, and multispectral inputs
+- **Encoder Selection Layer**: Selects an optimal subset of encoders to automatically prune the encoder at training time

 ## Installation